 Big Bear Ghosts & Ghoulish History

-The Big Bear valley has a long and storied past from the indigenous Yuhaaviatam, to the Gold Rush craze, to the formation of today's Big Bear Lake, and much much more.
-It only makes sense that a few of the souls who called this valley their home would still be lingering centuries on reminding us of the history that surrounds us all.
+It only makes sense that souls who once called this valley home would still be lingering centuries on, reminding us of the history that surrounds us.

-The local surf n' turf house, Captain’s Anchorage, was originally known as the Sportsman’s Tavern.
-A man named George was the accountant when the tavern was owned by Andy Devine.
-One day, George mysteriously died and the cause - or culprit - has never been determined.
-While some say George committed suicide, local lore suggests that he was suspected of embezzling quite a pocketful of cash before his mysterious death.
-To this day it is believed that George haunts the Captain's Anchorage in limbo between this world and the next.
-Employees - former and current - claim they can hear George's rattling of pots and pans and loud tromping upstairs, but his habit of hiding silverware, glasses, and other items can get aggravating at times!
+Local surf n' turf house, Captain’s Anchorage, was originally named the Sportsman’s Tavern and was owned by Andy Devine.
+A man called George served as the tavern's accountant.
+One day, George mysteriously died and the cause - or culprit - was never determined.
+Local lore suggests he was suspected of embezzling cash before his untimely demise.
+To this day, it is believed that George haunts the Captain's Anchorage restaurant, wandering in limbo between this world and the next.
+Employees - former and current - claim they have heard George rattling pots and pans and stomping around upstairs.
+While he is a friendly ghost, his habit of hiding silverware and glasses can be aggravating at times!

 The Captain's Anchorage offers beautiful patio seating.

-After Bill Holcomb's initial discovery of gold in the area that would later bear his name, three wild west towns popped up to support the mining efforts that would take place over the next couple of years.
-The Gold Fever Trail is a self-guided, off-road tour of the Holcomb Valley ghost towns and offers a fascinating glimpse into a long-gone world.
-While remnants of mining activity can be found, some of the more ominous reminders of the wild west days include the Hangman's Tree, Wilbur Grave, and Ross Grave.
+Soon after Bill Holcomb discovered gold in the valley that would later bear his name, wild west towns sprang up to support the eager miners who would pour into the area over the next years.
+Today, the Gold Fever Trail is a self-guided, off-road tour of Holcomb Valley offering a fascinating glimpse into a long-gone world.
+Find remnants of old mining activity and ominous reminders of the wild west days, like Hangman's Tree and the graves of Wilbur and Ross.

 Doble Cemetery

-After the abandonment of Belleville in 1862, the 'second Gold Rush' of 1873 was started by Elias 'Lucky' Baldwin in the area known today as Baldwin Lake.
-The mining town of Bairdstown - later renamed Doble - included saloons, hotels, restaurants, blacksmith shops, and the like.
-Being the wild west, fist fights and shootings were the norm and a local cemetery was needed.
-While few reminders of Doble exist - like the ruins of the Lucky Baldwin Mine - the Doble Cemetery still sits just off of the east end of Holcomb Valley Road with about 25 marked graves.
+In 1873, Big Bear's 'Second Gold Rush' was spearheaded by Elias 'Lucky' Baldwin in the area known today as Baldwin Lake.
+A new mining town called Bairdstown - later named Doble - included saloons, hotels, restaurants, blacksmith shops, and the like.
+Being the wild west, fist fights and shootings were regular events and a cemetery was soon needed.
+While few reminders of Doble exist - like the ruins of Lucky Baldwin Mine - the Doble Cemetery still sits just off of the east end of Holcomb Valley Road with about 25 marked graves.
+May their occupants rest in peace.

 White crosses mark graves of the unknown at Doble Cemetery.
 Bending Energy Photography